GitHuberkata/modules-task/README.md

 ### Use case

-Creation of 2 resources (ec2 and security group) in two different regions.
+Creation of 2 resources (key pairs) in two different regions.

 ### Instructions
 A subfolder `modules` is created in the root folder.
-In it we have 3 files:
+In it we have `key-pairs.tf` file created.
+It contains the resource to be created and the required providers.
-- `providers.tf` - the code for the regions where the resources to be provisioned
-- `ec2.tf` - the configuration of the ec2
-- `security-gr.tf` - the configuration for the security group creation

 In the `main.tf` in the root folder we call the modules as follows:
 ```